bfsujason/aligner-eval/README.md

 | Political Texts   | zh | en | 1,037      | 1,346      | 23,929      | 34,075     | 770 (75.6) |
 | Magazine Articles | en | zh | 1,027      | 1,128      | 18,323      | 18,838     | 891 (88.3) |

-The Non-literary corpora is made up of three sub-corpus:
+The Non-literary corpus is made up of three sub-corpora:

 - [The corpus of academic texts](./data/aca) consists of 13 English academic texts and their translations from the category of learned texts in [Yiyan English-Chinese Parallel Corpus](http://corpus.bfsu.edu.cn/info/1070/1631.htm).